 Special Aid Fund: By the purpose of the fund, special aid does not generate a fund balance.
 Revenue received is expended.
-Approximately \$656,000 was received for state and federal grants in this fund.
+Approximately \$664,000 was received for state and federal grants in this fund.

-School Lunch Fund: The school lunch fund ended 2019-2020 fiscal year with an operating surplus of \$10,886.
+School Lunch Fund: The school lunch fund ended 2020-2021 fiscal year with an operating surplus of \$39,018.
 This operating surplus occurred despite food costs that are required to be in compliance with the federal child nutrition rules increasing and costs associated with personal services also increasing.
+The fund also operated under a state-wide waiver allowing free meals be provided to all students.